 - Work as an integral part of the care team

-- The student must work under the direct supervision of one or more attending physicians or senior residents in the manner of a first-year resident in that specialty.
+- The student should work under the direct supervision of one or more attending physicians or senior residents in the manner of a first-year resident in that specialty.

 - The Graduation Audit Report in AADB to count the clerkships that each department designates as Advanced Patient Care.

-- As required clerkships, the first two Advanced Patient Care rotations to meet the graduation requirement qualify for travel reimbursement.
+- As required clerkships, the first Advanced Patient Care clerkship and Sub-I clerkship a student takes are considered required and will qualify for travel reimbursement.